MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-authoring.md

 ![List of objects in 3D toolkit)](media/3D-toolkit-objects.PNG "List of objects in 3D toolkit")

-You add a 3D object from the 3D toolkit in the Step card page, and then place it in HoloLens Author mode.
+You add a 3D object from the 3D toolkit in the Step card page, and then place it in [!include[pn-hololens](../includes/pn-hololens.md)] Author mode.
 You can use the same object (instance) as many times as you like in a step.

 > [!NOTE]
-> You can also add 3D objects from the 3D toolkit in HoloLens authoring.
-You don't have to add them on the PC if you prefer to do it in HoloLens authoring.
+> You can also add 3D objects from the 3D toolkit in [!include[pn-hololens](../includes/pn-hololens.md)] authoring.
+You don't have to add them on the PC if you prefer to do it in [!include[pn-hololens](../includes/pn-hololens.md)] authoring.

 To add an object from the 3D toolkit: